xzhang03/NidaqGUI/Arduino/nanosec/readme.md

 # Code

 ## Structure
 Starting at version v3.3, this code is split up into parts.
 The main code is nanosec.ino.
-The rest are split as such:
+The rest are split as below.
+If you open any of them in arduino IDE, the rest will show up as tabs in alphabetical order.
+Arduino will concatenate them before compiling (hence the numbers).
+The splitting is done lazily right now and will be updated into proper .cpp and .h files in the future<sup>TM</sup>.

 * nanosec:	Modes, time, channel switches, debug
 * 0_pins: 	Pin and encoder variables